asmith9455/CarND-MPC-Project/analysis.md

 ## Polynomial Fitting and MPC Preprocessing

-A third order polynomial is fitted to the waypoints to enable easier calculation of CTE and Heading Error.
+A third order polynomial is fitted to the waypoints in the ego vehicle frame to enable easier calculation of CTE and Heading Error.
+The waypoints are supplied by the simulator in the world frame, and transformed to the ego frame using a standard coordinate frame transformation that is formed based on the telementry data supplied by the simulator (see TransformFromGlobalToEgo).

 No modification is made to the vehicle state, actuators, or waypoints prior to applying the MPC, other than the adjustment for Latency described in the next section.